Xorlev/slogd/README.md

 Topics are comprised of multiple segments.
 Segments are contiguous sections of logfile which are created as each segment becomes too old or too big. slogd attempts to retain data no longer than the topic is configured for.
-Segment age is determined via file metadata, touching the file mtime of a segment will "reset the clock" on a given segment.
+Segment age (for purposes of removal) is determined by the timestamp of the newest message, whereas segment max age (oldest a segment is before a new segment is created) is evaluated on the timestamp of the oldest message.

-By default, segments are created every 6 hours or 100mb.
+By default, segments are created every 6 hours or 16MiB.
 Each segment has two accompanying indices, an index on offset and an index on publish timestamp.
 These allow for efficiently seeking through the log.

+### Messages

+Individual messages (slogd.LogEntry) have 5 different fields:

+1) Offset.
+This is assigned by slogd at publish time, a monotonically increasing 64-bit integer.
+This represents the order the message has in the topic.
+Offset 0 is the first message, offset 1 the second and so on.

+2) Timestamp.
+This is assigned by slogd at publish time, also monotonically increasing.
+That is, m[n].timestamp < m[n+1].timestamp for all messages in the log.
+TODO: semantics around same-time delivery.

+3) Payload.
+This is actually 2 fields: `protobuf` and `raw_bytes`.
+Only one may be set at any given time (proto3 oneof). `protobuf` is a `google.protobuf.Any` type, whereas `raw_bytes` is, well, raw bytes.

+4) Annotations.
+This is a map of string to string KV pairs.
+These can be used to have slogd filter messages at retrieval time.
+For instance, `userid -> 5` could be matched using an expression `k:userid v:5`, but expressions may be arbitrarily complex.
+Individual clauses are Golang regexp and can be combined together, e.x.
+`(k:userid v:vip\-[0-9]+) OR (k:important)`.

 ### Message types